-Our model (and all RSA models published thus far) is meant to model the listener’s interpretation distribution and not the speaker’s utterance distribution.

-Although it would be interesting in the future to examine whether the speaker model matches people’s performance in language production tasks, that is beyond the scope of the current paper.
-As a result, we cannot stop after modeling the speaker assuming a literal listener as Reviewer #1 suggested.
-We have to either go up one more level and model a pragmatic listener reasoning about a speaker who reasons about a literal listener, which is what we did in this paper; or, we have to stop at the true base case, which is just a literal listener.
-Since a literal listener is by definition literal, he will always interpret utterances literally with no consideration of prior probabilities, utterance costs, or other dimensions that the speaker may wish to communicate about.
-This clearly would not be able to explain the nonliteral interpretations that we see in the human data, since “10,000 dollars” would always be interpreted as meaning $10,000 with probability 1.
-As a result, the recursive step in which the listener reasons about a speaker and, importantly, the speaker’s goals is necessary for producing these results.
+Our model describes the listener’s interpretation distribution and not the speaker’s utterance distribution.
+The base case (with no recursion) then is the literal listener.
+The literal listener modeled by RSA incorporates background knowledge to weight interpretations that are possible given the literal meaning; but this listener has no means by which to arrive at a meaning inconsistent with the literal meaning.
+Indeed, it is the addition of the goals (or QUD) and the inference about these goals, which can first happen at the level of the pragmatic listener, that enables non-literal interpretation.
+If we stop at the literal listener, even including the same prior knowledge, “10,000 dollars” would always be interpreted as meaning $10,000 with probability 1.
+As a result, the recursive step in which the listener reasons about a speaker and, importantly, the speaker’s goals, is necessary for producing hyperbole.

 More generally, it would also be interesting to just see the priors for each, because I have the strong impression that a great deal depends on having the correct ones (indeed, Figure 4 suggests this).

-A great deal does depend on having the correct priors, as explained in the response to the editor’s comment (1).
+A great deal does depend on having the correct priors, as explained in the response to the editor’s comment (4).
 However, the priors alone are insufficient.
-Below is a figure showing the price priors (should we add that as a panel in the Figure 5?).
-Comparing this figure to people’s interpretations of the different utterances (Figure 5a in the paper), we see that while the priors affect people’s interpretations of utterances, participants assign different probabilities to states that are extremely unlikely under the prior distribution given different utterances (e.g. participants are much more likely to interpret “10,000 dollars” as meaning $10,000 than to interpret “50 dollars” as meaning $10,000).
+Below is a figure showing the price priors.
+Comparing this figure to people’s interpretations of the different utterances (Figure 5b in the paper), we see that while the priors affect people’s interpretations of utterances, participants assign different probabilities to states that are extremely unlikely under the prior distribution given different utterances (e.g. participants are much more likely to interpret “10,000 dollars” as meaning $10,000 than to interpret “50 dollars” as meaning $10,000).
 This means that both nonlinguistic information from the price priors and linguistic information from the utterance shape people’s interpretations.
 However, it is not obvious how one would combine these two sources of information in a straightforward or linear manner.
-Our model provides a natural and theoretically motivated way of incorporating both sources of information, and the framework we use aligns with previous work on computational models of pragmatics.
+Our model provides a natural and theoretically motivated way of incorporating both sources of information.

 The way P_A is constructed, in fact, as it is almost builds in the answer: a set of participants has rated the prior probability that an object costs $X, as well as the probability that people think it's expensive at $Y if they say U when the talk about it... and then, a model that knows this concludes something sensible about the price of the object that the person says U about.

-Although both P_S and P_A are indeed important for the model, it is not quite obvious how a person would combine this background knowledge and linguistic knowledge to conclude something sensible about the price of an object that is described as costing U dollars.
-Instead, here we propose a natural way of incorporating these sources of knowledge in a framework of pragmatic reasoning.
+To clarify, in eliciting P_A participants judged whether an object costing a given amount ($Y) is expensive in the absence of any utterance U. The main experiment then explored the interaction of linguistic evidence (in the form of an utterance) with this non-linguistic background knowledge.